JernejPuc/eo-workshop/README.md

 Download this repository by clicking the green *Clone or download* button at the top of the page.

 To confirm that everything has installed correctly, you can navigate to the directory, where you have extracted the repository to, run `$ jupyter notebook` within your environment, and skim through [notebook 2](https://github.com/JernejPuc/eo-workshop/blob/master/eow-part-2-eo-learn-basics.ipynb).
 Afterwards, `lightgbm` installation can be verified with `$ python -c "import lightgbm; print('ok')"`.

-The data required for the rest of the workshop will be made available shortly, before the workshop is officially conducted.
+The data required for the rest of the workshop can be downloaded from eo-learn.sentinel-hub.com.s3.eu-central-1.amazonaws.com/eow_material.zip.

 ## Contact

-For any questions or issues related to the workshop, you can raise an [issue](https://github.com/JernejPuc/eo-workshop/issues) within this repository.
+For any questions or issues related to the workshop, you can raise an [issue](https://github.com/JernejPuc/eo-workshop/issues) within this repository or send me an [e-mail](mailto:jernej.puc@sinergise.com).

 If you have questions regarding `eo-learn` itself or its use cases, you are welcome to send your feedback to its authors, the EO Research team at Sinergise, by:
 - raising an [issue](https://github.com/sentinel-hub/eo-learn/issues) on GitHub,